tmaher/AudioAddict.bundle/API.md

 The streamlist parameter is a key that describes a stream quality and format.
 These are different for each network.
 Please see the Streamlists chapter in the appendix for more information.
 The key parameter is a key that describes a channel.
 It's usually just the channel name in lowercase with spaces trimmed, but there are some exceptions.
+As of this writing (2014-05-18), `public3` is the only streamlist common across all four networks.
+It's used a number of times in this document for quick checks.

 #### 3.2.
 Channels